 Note: I did go back to BamBamBoo to eat.
 It offers modern Chinese food in an up-market, communal-style setting.
 The duck spring rolls rule!

-Jennifer travelled as a guest of Perth Urban Adventures.
+Jennifer travelled as a guest of Two Feet & a Heartbeat.

 Additional images: Bigstock